open-telemetry/opentelemetry-specification/specification/library-guidelines.md

 This document defines common principles that will help designers create OpenTelemetry clients that are easy to use, are uniform across all supported languages, yet allow enough flexibility for language-specific expressiveness.

-The OpenTelemetry clients are expected to provide full features out of the box and allow for innovation and experimentation through extensibility points.
+OpenTelemetry clients are expected to provide full features out of the box and allow for innovation and experimentation through extensibility.

+Please read the [overview](overview.md) first, to understand the fundamental architecture of OpenTelemetry.

-The document does not attempt to describe an OpenTelemetry client API.
-For API specs see [specification](../README.md).
+The document does not attempt to describe the details or functionality of the OpenTelemetry client API.
+For API specs see the [API specifications](../README.md).

 _Note to OpenTelemetry client Authors:_ OpenTelemetry specification, API and SDK implementation guidelines are work in progress.
 If you notice incomplete or missing information, contradictions, inconsistent styling and other defects please let specification writers know by creating an issue in this repository or posting in [Gitter](https://gitter.im/open-telemetry/opentelemetry-specification).
 As implementors of the specification you will often have valuable insights into how the specification can be improved.
 The Specification SIG and members of Technical Committee highly value your opinion and welcome your feedback.